tclehmann/cscs530/model_proposal/Lehmann - Model Proposal.md

 Agent-owned procedures exist for the Stag Hunt coordiation game.
 Agents either choose a best response to their neighbors' expected strategies (based on bargaining outcome), or they choose to imitate the most successful neighbor's strategy.

+&nbsp;

+__*LS COMMENTS:*__
+*I was not sure from the the below if "neighbors" here meant only one's immediate neighbors or all other nodes who are reachable in a certain number of steps? single_source_shortest_path_length() will give the shortest distance to all other nodes in the connected component of a network (though there is an optional argument "cutoff" which will return only nodes that are <= that number of steps away).
+If you only want immediate neighbors, you can also just use the "neighbors(nodeID)" function.*

 ```python
 def best_response(n):  ##BEST RESPONSE PROCEDURE
     #Determine interaction structure based on shortest path length